sithmel/music-md/README.md

 A markdown renderer that converts markdown files to HTML or PDF with music notation support.
 Features specialized extensions for LilyPond musical notation and guitar fretboard diagrams.

-## TODO
-- [ ] there should be a command line available (see the demo)
-- [ ] there should be a function generating the chords from the voicings (maybe not in this project)
-- [ ] it should support conversion to pdf and forced page break
-- [ ] review code and documentation

 ## Features

 - **Multiple Output Formats**: Generate static HTML or PDF from markdown